 1 Cloud Gazing

-On September 12, 2010, the YouTube Channel revelation13net uploaded a video titled By Psychokinesis a Psychic turns a Cloud into a Square Cloud in Sept.
+On September 12, 2010, the YouTube Channel revelation13net uploaded a video titled By Psychokinesis a Psychic turns a Cloud into a Square Cloud in September.
 2010.1 In this video, a man films the sky with a handheld camera for 2 minutes and 18 seconds.
 The viewer sees a single cloud on an otherwise entirely blue sky, lined by some trees on the edge of the frame.
 We never see the person holding the camera but can hear them speak throughout the video.
-They introduce themselves as T. Chase and explain that they will now attempt to change the shape of the cloud into a square through psychic powers.
+They introduce themselves as T. Chase and they explain that they will attempt to change the shape of the cloud into a square through psychic powers.
 They keep repeating this statement like a mantra of sorts, altering and distorting their voice as the video progresses.
 The cloud slowly changes shape, and by the end of the video it does look more like a square than in the beginning of the video, though it's hard to say whether this might just have been the way it was always going to naturally change shape.

 In September 2008, the free software advocate Richard Stallman expressed his concerns regarding cloud computing to The Guardian, claiming that it was stupid2 and just a way to lock users into proprietary ecosystems.
 Stallman is a prominent advocate for privacy and the open source movement, and (among a lot of other things) the founder of the Free Software Foundation.
 He is well-respected in the tech community, but his statements about cloud computing received mixed responses.
 He was accused of populism3 for supposedly ignoring the lived realities of actual users who are often already trapped in their operating systems and office suites, and don't necessarily have the capacities to practice the cloud refusal he was preaching.
 Others accused Stallman of simply stating the obvious.
 Reuven Cohan4 illustrated this criticism with a still from an episode of the animated TV show The Simpsons, which later ended up becoming something of a meme.
 The image shows a newspaper clipping in which Abe Simpson, the elderly father of one of the protagonists, Homer Simpson, angrily shakes his fist at